jcom619/JS-Array-Iterator-Methods/README.md

 * Understand usefulness and syntax of Array interator methods
   * Be able to use forEach, map, filter and reduce
-*

 ## Array Iterators vs tradtional for loops
 ___

 Javascript arrays have a bunch of useful functions built into them, such as ones we have used alot already like `Array.push()`and `Array.splice()`.
 There are also built in *iterators* that can take a callback funciton and then run it on every value in the array.
+They are incredibly handy!

 ```javascript
 //  an array of animals